119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 2. Safety Concerns

 If your car has severe mechanical issues, rust damage, or structural problems, it’s not safe to drive.
 If the problems keep coming even after repairs, then it’s time to scrap it.
-If you see the car frame is weak or airbags have deployed, safety concerns are always there.
+If the car frame is weak or the airbags have deployed, safety concerns are always present.
 Fixing these issues is a bit expensive.

 Also Read: How Much Does a Safety Inspection Cost in Ontario?